harsh199910/Spam-Detector-/README.md

 # Spam-Detector-
-using machine learning with Naive Bayes theorem.
+Using deep neural network with Naive Bayes theorem to predict the the span message